Home

 Replacement costs vary by car make, model, location, and labour.
 We’ll detail these factors and provide estimates below.

-Average brake pad replacement costs per vehicle type
+Brake pad replacement costs per vehicle type

 The brake pad replacement cost changes depending on the type of vehicle you have.
 Here are some estimates per car type.